 When someone is arrested in Newport Beach, they are handcuffed and taken to the local precinct for processing.
 The Newport Beach Jail is located at: 870 Santa Barbara Drive in Newport Beach.

 The amount of the bail is determined by the crime committed.
-For most crimes, the bail amount will correspond to what has been established on the publicly available Orange County Bail Schedule.
+For most crimes, the bail amount will correspond to what has been established.

 In the event of multiple offenses, or outstanding warrants the bail amount will be higher.
 You will need to get accurate information from the jail in order to be able to bail someone out of jail.
 The best way to get this information is to call Angels Bail Bonds.

 Which bail bondsman is best for my situation?